4-Year PhD Programme

 We believe that a 4-year PhD programme provides the best training opportunities.

-The application process for the 2025 intake of the Wellcome Sanger Institute 4-year PhD Programme is now open.
-The closing date is Thursday 28th November 2024 (09:00 GMT).
+The application process for the 2025 intake of the Wellcome Sanger Institute 4-year PhD Programme is now closed.
+The closing date was Thursday 28th November 2024 (09:00 GMT).
+The PhD Interviews Day will be on Monday 27th January 2025.
+If you have not received an invitation to attend interviews by Monday13th January 2025, you should assume that you have not been shortlisted for interview.

 The Wellcome Sanger Institute will be hosting an online Presentation and Q&A session at 12:00-12:45 on Wednesday 6 November 2024, as part of the University of Cambridge Virtual Postgraduate Open Days 2024.
 Find out more about our 4-year PhD Programme and meet some current students.